pixelmatix/smartmatrix-docs/SmartMatrix/docs/projects.md

 >
 > make all

-I'd like to include a precompiled binary for Raspberry Pi in the next release.
-If you are able to compile the server for Raspberry Pi and want to share your binary, please email me or submit a pull request with the binary: [louis@pixelmatix.com](mailto:louis@pixelmatix.com)
+GitHub user pup05 contributed a compiled version for Raspberry Pi: `fcserver-rpi` in the `/bin` folder

 ### Examples